 This text based series of collages focus on the provocative language used since March 2020, and began by collecting words and sentences derived from politicians, journalists and individuals who were sharing commentary, updates or thoughts at first related to the pandemic, but it soon expanded.

-Since I began these pieces, the work has continued to evolve, it now encompasses countless moments that have affected us all beyond the virus – conversations around oppression, racism and witnessing trauma but also to the more lighthearted, comical moments in these times where we take solace.This curious collection of phrases speaks to the dissemination of language and its affect upon us.
+Since I began making these pieces, the works have continued to evolve, it now encompasses issues and moments that have affected us well beyond the virus – conversations around oppression, racism and witnessing trauma but also to the more lighthearted, comical moments in these times where we take solace.This curious collection of phrases speaks to the dissemination of language and its affect upon us.

-Found photograph, appropriated text and digital shapes.
+Found photograph, appropriated text and digital shapes

 8 x 8 inches, 20.32 x 20.32 cm

 Each composition is available in an edition of 15 + 1 AP (Artist Proof)

 10% of profits from sales of the series will go to Hospital Rooms, an arts and mental health charity that commissions extraordinary artworks for NHS mental health inpatient units across the UK.